- The Problem With Other Keto (Protein) Bars

 Despite the popularity of the ketogenic diet, finding low-carb snack bars with clean ingredients that don’t raise your blood sugar and kick you out of ketosis is still a challenge.
 Perfect Keto has filled that gap with an addictively-delicious keto bar you can enjoy guilt-free.

-If you don’t care about the details, trust my findings, and just want to get these bars at the lowest price possible, check out the Keto Bars Multipack* and use code MK15 to get an additional 15% off.
+If you don’t care about the details, trust my findings, and just want to get these bars at the lowest price possible, check out the Perfect Keto Bars and use my discount code michael20 to get 20% off.
 Unless there’s a special sale going on right now, that’s likely the most cost-effective way to buy them.

 Perfect Keto Bars